LedgerHQ/connect-kit/packages/connect-kit-loader/README.md

 #### Description

-Based on the options passed to `checkSupport` it returns a promise to a Ledger Connect Ethereum provider, Ledger Connect Solana Provider or a WalletConnect provider.
+Based on the options passed to `checkSupport` it will return an instance of the Ledger Extension provider or a WalletConnect provider.

 ### Example

 An example function using the *Ledger Connect Kit* and *ethers.js*, that would be called when pressing the connect button on a React app.

-`setProvider`, `setLibrary`, `setAccount`, `setChainId` and `setError` are just simple `useState` functions to keep app state.
+`setProvider`, `setAccount`, `setChainId` and `setError` are just simple `useState` functions to keep app state.

 ```js